Today I would like to share with you my experience with inversion therapy.

 Relax Muscles – An upright fully inverted position gives your body a full, decompressing, stretch.
 The stretching allows your tense back muscles to relax.
 As your back relaxes, your level of pain is reduced and relieved.

 Spinal Decompression – When you hang upside down on an inversion table, you slowly start to stretch and decompress your spine.
 This is also known as spinal traction.
 Spinal traction relieves the constant pressure on your spine, and takes the pressure off compressed discs.
+Learn more on my article What is Spinal Decompression here.

 Reduce Nerve Pressure: Inverting to a 60-degree or greater angle provides a complete back stretch, decompressing the tense muscles that normally support your spine.
 Relaxing the tight and tense muscles around the nerves, this reduces the pressure and increases the chances of healing a pinched nerve.